concur/developer.concur.com/api-preview/receipts/migrationguide.markdown

   - We have made receipts for hotels distinct from those for car rental agencies because the information provided in each of them is not the same.

   - To allow different partners to provide data that makes sense to them and to our end users, we designed receipt schemas.
-A schema is defined for specific receipt types: Air, Car Rental, Hotel, Ground Transport, Japan Public Transport and General.
+A schema is defined for specific receipt types: Air, Car Rental, Hotel, Ground Transport, Rail and General.

   - Our open schema format allows for new receipt types to be easily added.